5 Ways to Prevent Catching or Spreading a Stomach Virus (Norovirus)

 - Stomach cramps

-Norovirus is not dangerous for most people, but can be deadly for the elderly, the very young, or anyone with a compromised immune system.
+Norovirus is not dangerous for most people, but can be deadly for the elderly, the very young, or anyone with chronic illness or a compromised immune system.
 The main dangers are dehydration and the possibility of fainting and sustaining injuries from a fall.

 The illness also strikes within two or three days of exposure.
 However, the contagion precedes symptoms, so it is very easy to spread the virus without knowing.
-If that isn’t bad enough, the sufferer may remain contagious after symptoms end for up to two weeks, sometimes longer
+If that isn’t bad enough, the sufferer may remain contagious after symptoms end from 48 hours until (in some cases) up to two weeks or even longer.

 The virus, which spreads on surfaces touched by an infected person and through tiny droplets aerosolized in the air from vomit, is very hard to kill.
 It is considered a very robust virus because it is so hardy and can live for a long time, especially on hard surfaces.